What can you do With Leftover Ham?

 14.)
-Arancini balls or croquettes
+Arancini Balls or Croquettes

 With the risotto leftovers, you can either wrap it around a stick and dip it in breadcrumbs to fry for a croquette or cut cheese into cubes, wrap risotto around the cheese to form a ball, roll it in breadcrumbs and fry for arancini balls.
 Serve either of them with salad.

 This is like a pizza folded in half and pressed together to make a flat pie.
 Make it similar to a pizza with toppings or filling on one half.
 Fold the other half over the top and press the edges together to seal it.
 Cut a couple of air holes in the top with a knife then cook until golden.
-You can find a recipe in 26 Ingredients.

 16.)
-Savoury crepes
+Savoury Crepes

 When we think of crepes or pancakes, we often think of ice-cream, maple syrup, lemon and sugar or cream and berries.
 Sweet dishes for dessert of having them for breakfast.
 Savoury pancakes are just as delicious.
 Make the batter without the sugar, cook them in the same manner but use savoury fillings such as ham, cheese and pineapple or ham, cheese and mushrooms.

 Similar to pancakes, waffles can be savoury.
 Add finely diced ham, corn and cheese to waffle batter for a tasty treat.